 Overseas Thresholds Postgraduate

-It's important to meet your loan repayment obligations as outlined in the loan agreement and regulations.
-If you miss payments, the Student Loans Company (SLC) has the authority to take legal action to reclaim the debt.
+It's important to meet your loan repayment obligations outlined in the loan agreement and regulations.
+If you miss payments, the Student Loans Company (SLC) may take legal action to reclaim the debt.
 This could involve obtaining a court order for you to repay the total amount owed, including interest and penalties, in one payment.
 This legal process applies whether you're in the UK or residing abroad, and you'll be responsible for covering all associated costs, including legal fees.
-If you do or already have missed payments the best thing to do is to just pay back what you have missed and get your account out of a delinquency
+If you do or already have missed payments the best thing to do is to pay back what you have missed and get your account out of a delinquency.

 England